Overview

 Course Credits

 This course introduces you to the hardware and software essentials of computer systems.
-You will learn how to install and configure desktop and virtual operating systems, implement backup and security processes, including anti-malware protection, and use troubleshooting techniques to diagnose hardware and software problems, configure add-ons, and replace defective sub-systems.
+You will learn how to install and configure desktop and virtual operating systems, implement backup and security processes including anti-malware protection, and use troubleshooting techniques to diagnose hardware and software problems, configure add-ons, and replace defective sub-systems.
 You will also perform software testing and installations.

 3

 This course is designed to develop technical writing and presentation skills to ensure workplace readiness.
 Students will learn how to evaluate communication situations, analyze documents, assess research sources and develop organizational skills to apply in their work.
-They will learn about and practice designing, formatting and writing various professional documents.
-Students will also develop confidence (through practice) in developing and delivering effective and engaging presentations.
+They will learn about and practice designing, formatting and writing a range of professional documents.
+Students will also develop confidence (through practice) in the development and delivery of effective and engaging presentations.

 3